Subscribie/subscribie/README.md

 - `n` # go to next line
 - `list()` # show code where paused
 - `cont` # continue execution until next breakpoint
+-
+##### For more information about test dependecies and how they work please go to "testing.md"

 # Saas Deployment